videosdk-live/videosdk-docs/android_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/features/toggle-participant-media.md

 ### Manage Requested Media Events

-1. **webcam-requested** - This event will be emitted to the participant `B` when any other participant `A` requests to enable webcam of that participant `B`.
+1. **onWebcamRequested** - This event will be emitted to the participant `B` when any other participant `A` requests to enable webcam of that participant `B`.
 This event handler will receieve following three arguments:

    - `accept()` - Callback function to accept the request.
    - `reject()` - Callback function to reject the request.

 <div style={{height: "10px"}}></div>

-2. **mic-requested** - This event will be emitted to the participant `B` when any other participant `A` requests to enable mic of that participant `B`.
+2. **onMicRequested** - This event will be emitted to the participant `B` when any other participant `A` requests to enable mic of that participant `B`.
 This event handler will receieve following three arguments:

    - `accept()` - Callback function to accept the request.
    - `reject()` - Callback function to reject the request.